 “Dat’s what you get for playing weet boys!”

 I have enough to be neurotic about without adding the Fireworks Stunt to my existential angst.

-I began pondering the crazy mini-traumas lodged in our brains after reading another Medium writer’s tale of sexual harassment on the school bus.
+I began pondering the crazy mini-traumas lodged in our brains after reading a writer’s tale of sexual harassment on the school bus.

 Her debut into the sexist world for her tween-age self still bothered her twelve or thirteen years later.